Neiskkk/geometric-library/docs/README.md

 ### `square.py`

 `area(a)` - Takes the length of the side of a square and returns the area of the square

+a: float - side of a square
 ```
 area(5)
 return 25
 ```

 `perimeter(a)` - Takes the length of the side of the square and returns the perimeter of the square

+a: float - side of a square
 ```
 perimeter(5)
 return 20